 Unit Information Unit 5: Immersive Learning Experience Total Learning Hours for Unit: 60 Unit Summary: Students will participate in a K-6 teaching experience.
+Potential experiences could include but are not limited to teaching environmental education lessons to local elementary students, teaching experience.
 Potential experiences could include but are not limited to teaching environmental education lessons to local elementary students, teaching "stations" at a school-wide field day or participating in a local internship at an environmental/outdoor learning center or camp.
 Students will be given time to develop lessons and spend at least 15 hours practicing teaching concepts during their experience.
 Students will also learn more about post-secondary opportunities and pathways to achieve the goals they set for themselves.